ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-document.rst

     |mutool_tag|

-    Return the Filespec object that represents the nth Associated File on this document.
+    Return the FileSpec object that represents the nth Associated File on this document.
 0 <= n < count, where count is the value given by countAssociatedFiles().

     :return fileSpecObject: `Object` :ref:`File Specification Object<mutool_run_js_api_file_spec_object>`.